felixlinker/tamarin-workshop/ex3/OAuth.md

 ##### Registration Requirements

-The authorization server SHOULD require all clients to register their redirection endpoint prior to utilizing the authorization endpoint.
+The authorization server MUST require all clients to register their redirection endpoint prior to utilizing the authorization endpoint.
-The authorization server SHOULD require the client to provide the complete redirection URI (the client MAY use the "state" request parameter to achieve per-request customization).

 The authorization server MAY allow the client to register multiple redirection endpoints.

-##### Dynamic Configuration

-If multiple redirection URIs have been registered, or if no redirection URI has been registered, the client MUST include a redirection URI with the authorization request using the "redirect_uri" request parameter.

-When a redirection URI is included in an authorization request, the authorization server MUST compare and match the value received against at least one of the registered redirection URIs, if any redirection URIs were registered.
+For every redirection URI included in an authorization request, the authorization server MUST compare and match the value received against at least one of the registered redirection URIs.
 The authorization server MUST compare URIs using simple string comparison.

 ### Token Endpoint